 - Lack of proper nutrition which can be a secondary effect of stress depletes the immune system of the energy it needs to do the job

 - improves sleep, circulation, food absorption, reduces stress, makes you happy.
-The lack of it does exactly the opposite
+The lack of exercise therefore does exactly the opposite

-Stress produces the biggest insult to your immune system for a variety of reason.
-Stress activate your adrenal glands which secretes cortisol and lowers immune response.
-Stress might be just unpleasant to us but our bodies have a different reaction to it which is called “fight or flight” response.
-Adrenal glands secrete adrenaline hormone when you are stressed.
-Your heart rate goes up, your blood pressure goes up you become more alert and hyperactive and ready for action in response to a perceived danger.
+Stress is the biggest insult to your immune system for many reason.
+Stress activates the adrenal glands secreting cortisol and lowering immune response.
+Stress might be just an unpleasant feeling on the surface but our biologic body reacts with “fight or flight” response.
+Adrenal glands secrete adrenaline hormone, heart rate goes up, your blood pressure goes up you become more alert and hyperactive and ready for action as a response to a perceived danger.
 All of this action comes at a cost.
 Other hormones released during stress are corticosteroids which suppresses the immune system by reducing the number of lymphocytes.
 There are two types of lymphocytes 1) B cells responsible for creating antibodies which fight invading virus and bacteria.
 2) T cells that protect internal cell invasion.
 The main types of immune cells are white cells they also divide in two groups: lymphocytes and phagocytes.

-If stress is brief there is no harm; the body returns to its normal balance.
-Brief episodes of stress can even be stimulating, the problem is when we are under constant or chronic stress.
+If stress is brief there is no harm, and the body returns to its normal balance.
+Brief episodes of stress can even be stimulating.
+The problem begins with chronic stress.
 Chronic stress have a direct and also indirect negative impact in the body.

-When we are stressed we also tend to engage in unhealthy practices such as drinking, smoking, eating excessive starchy or sugary foods.
-This can create a compounded negative impact.
-It can trigger negative feedback loop causing more stress and more stress causes more negative behavior.
+When we are stressed we tend to engage in unhealthy practices such as drinking, smoking, and eating excessive starchy or sugary foods.
+This produces a compounded negative effect.
+It can trigger a negative feedback loop causing more stress therefore causing more negative behavior.
 Stress is associated with cardiovascular disease, diabetes, asthma and ulcers.
 Stress also interferes with our digestive system.

 - risk of coronary heart disease